Everett Stonequist

-Life & Work
+Life and work

 Stonequist was born in Worcester, Mass. and received his A.B. degree in History and Sociology at Clark University.
 He later studied at Cornell University, Columbia University, and the University of Paris.
 He received his doctorate in Sociology at the University of Chicago in 1930.

 Stonequist taught and conducted research at the University of Hawaii, Duke University, and the University of Missouri.
 In 1970 Stonequist was honored by Union College in Schenectady for his contributions to the area of race relations.
 His expertise extended into many areas of research, including the problems of Jews living in primarily Gentile areas, and conditions in Ethiopia, Cyprus, Egypt, Kenya, Jordan, and Israel.
 In these respects he was clearly as much an anthropologist by inclination as a sociologist.

 Stonequist spent most of his academic life teaching at Skidmore College, Saratoga Springs, NY, where he was a well-known figure as a leader on the city's planning commission and housing authority.
 His work led to the construction of low-cost housing to local residents, and the Stonequist Apartments senior citizen complex.
 He chaired the Saratoga Springs Housing Authority for almost 30 years and was a technical consultant and planner for the city planning board for 19 years.
 He was a popular speaker who was widely sought by high school groups and civic, social, and religious organizations.

 "He chaired the Skidmore College Department of Sociology from 1930 to 1970.
 His book, The Marginal Man, called attention to the problems experienced by people making transitions between different cultures, and specifically to pressures felt by minority and ethnic group members in American society.
 The book is generally credited with laying groundwork for later studies of "marginal" ethnic and occupational groups."